NadjaR12/VolunteerApp/README.md

 THE VISITORS VIEW

 HOME ("/")
-On the landing page you get an overview about the Collective, who they are, what the collective is about and what their work is about.
+On the landing page you get an overview about the Collective, what the collective is about and what their work is about.
 From here you can navigate to the PROJECTS and the EVENTS.

 EVENTS ("/events")